If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 The speed of this response depends on:

-• Pathogen type: Toxins trigger immediate irritation; infections take time.
+• Pathogen type: Toxins trigger faster irritation; infections take time.

 • Immune system strength: A robust immune response may limit pathogen growth but also causes quicker inflammation.